Public Protection - Compliance and Enforcement Policy

 In certain circumstances such as matters relating to health and safety, the institution of legal proceedings will be in the name of the authorised officer designated as an appropriate inspector.

 A successful prosecution will result in a criminal record.
-There is a range of punishments available to the court depending on the charge, the circumstances of a case and the offender.
+There are a range of punishments available to the court depending on the charge, the circumstances of a case and the offender.
 These include a discharge, a fine, a community order, or a prison sentence in serious cases.
 The court may order the forfeiture and destruction of non-compliant goods and/or the confiscation of any profits, which have resulted from the breach.
 Prosecution may also lead, in some circumstances, to the disqualification of individuals from acting as company directors, or from keeping animals, and may have consequences for individuals seeking certain types of employment and proceeds of crime proceedings.
-A record of the action will be recorded on internal systems and also disclosed to any relevant databases such as the Sanctions Information Database (Trading Standards) and where applicable PNC/PND.
+A record of the action will be recorded on internal systems and disclosed to any relevant databases such as the Sanctions Information Database (Trading Standards) and where applicable PNC/PND.

 The Service will also consider applying for other orders on conviction where appropriate, for example a Criminal Behaviour Order.